MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-accounts.md

     ![Successfully reclaimed space](media/azure-stack-manage-storage-accounts/image12.png)

 5. Refresh the Storage accounts page.
-The deleted accounts are no longer shown in the list because they have been purged.
+The deleted accounts are no longer shown in the list because they've been purged.

 You can also use PowerShell to explicitly override the retention period and immediately reclaim capacity.